 Loci AR Mind Map helps you put nodes and links in your own real settings using the HoloLens, such as your home, where you can place your notes and ideas with real items to help you remember and think about them.
 You can use one or two hand gestures with your own hands to move, scale or rotate nodes.

 Both versions of Loci support gaze and voice interaction combined, so that the use of hands or controllers is not required at all times.

 Both versions of Loci share the same mind map graph format, *.loci, and both have initial import capability for MindManager, Freemind, and GraphML files.
-This allows you to bring in your previous mind maps, as well as mind maps from other people.
+This allows you to bring in your previous mind maps and graphs, as well as mind maps or graph data from other people.

 At the University of Maryland College Park, Krokos et al recently published a paper “Virtual memory places: immersion aids recall“, which shows more than 8% recall improvement of a VR memory palace over a desktop memory palace.

 The authors provide a nice overview of related work and then describe their study which compared desktop 3D scenes and virtual reality scenes (Head Mount Display – HMD) of a palace and a medieval town as locations to use the method of loci for recall.

 The memory task the study participants were to do was recalling two sets of faces and names they saw in these two scenes after two minutes.
 Strangely, they allowed study participants to rotate their view, but not to translate (move around).
 Even with this limitation in their study, they found there was a statistically significant effect favoring the HMD (VR) display over the desktop display.
 Study participants were better able to recall items by 8.8% overall average difference using the HMD over the desktop display.